straw-hat-team/adr/src/adrs/4761776210/README.md

 vendors, and it removes every platform guess about tenant org charts.

 **A container is a named place in the tenant's tree, not a thing.**
 Nothing is stored inside one; resources point at it.

-The rules:
+The decision, five rules:

-1. Each tenant has one tree.
-Its nodes ("containers") are opaque ids.
-   The tree changes only through three audited operations (add, move, remove), each validated against the whole tree; the current tree is derived from that history.
-There is no container record.
-How the history is stored (event stream, audited table) is an implementation choice per service.
+1. Each tenant has one tree of places.
+A place is an opaque id.
+The tree changes only through three audited operations (add, move, remove), each validated against the whole tree (parent exists, no cycles, depth cap of 10).
+There is no container record; the current tree is derived from the history of those operations.
-2. Every resource carries exactly one `container` id (placement) and one `owner` principal (accountability).
+2. Every resource carries exactly one `container` id (where it lives) and one `owner` principal (which human answers for it).
 Neither derives from the other.
-3. `kind` and display names are labels and API-surface slugs on the node id.
-The platform has no code path conditioned on them.
+3. The platform never interprets what a place *means*.
+Words like "project" or "team" are labels on the id; display names are API-surface slugs.
+No code path is conditioned on them.
-4. **Resolution walks up.** Finding a resource by name searches the starting place, then its ancestors; nearest match wins.
+4. **Finding walks up.** Looking up a resource by name searches the starting place, then its ancestors toward the root; the nearest match wins.
-5. **Policy flows down.** A stance attached to a place governs its whole
+5. **Rules flow down.** A policy attached to a place governs everything at or below it.
+Permissions accumulate downward (a child can gain, never lose); limits bound downward (a parent caps everything below).

-   subtree: permissions and grants inherit additively; budgets and limits inherit as ceilings.
+## Consequences

-6. Queries ("what is in this place?") are computed from resource pointers; the tree stores no contents.
-Membership (who stands where) lives in the authorization system, not in the tree.
+- "What is in this place?" is a query over resource pointers; the tree itself stores nothing.
+- Who belongs to a place (membership) is authorization data, kept in the authorization system, not in the tree.
-7. Moves are human-only tree operations.
-Inherited stances are positional and re-evaluate from the new position; ids are stable, so references never break.
-Tree invariants (parent exists, no cycles, depth cap of 10) are enforced by the tree's command handler at the point of change.
-8. The tenant is the only promoted concept.
-Any other kind gets promoted only when the platform must genuinely interpret it (promotion is cheap; demotion is breaking).
+- Moving a place is one audited operation; ids never change, so nothing that references a place breaks.
+Policies apply from the new position going forward.
+- If the platform ever needs to treat one kind of place specially (for example, billing per "project"), that kind is promoted to a real concept at that moment, by a new decision.
+Until then, everything stays a label.
+- How each service stores the tree history (event stream, audited table) is that service's implementation choice.

 ## Links